 The existing 69-kV transmission line located adjacent to the vacant right of way will be removed but will remain in service until construction of the 161-kV transmission line is underway to ensure continuous reliable power for CDE Lightband’s northwestern service area.
 TVA will maintain ownership of this 75-foot-wide easement after removal of the transmission line.

 The new double circuit transmission line will be split into two separate single circuit lines beginning just northwest of CDE Lightband’s station property to a point on the south side of Tiny Town Road.
 One circuit will continue along the vacant right of way through the station, and the second circuit will be on the centerline of the existing 69-kV transmission line right of way.
 This arrangement is necessary to facilitate the connection to CDE Lightband’s new station and accommodate the switches to operate the new transmission line.
-The switches will be located on CDE Lightband’s station property.
 The two circuits will converge on the south side of Tiny Town Road on the vacant right of way.

 Property owners along the new transmission line route on the vacant TVA right of way, as well as those along the existing 69-kV transmission line right of way, have been invited by mail to the virtual information session.